theomoji/my-repo/README.md

-theomoji is the expression of philosophy
+theomoji is the expression of philosophy through digial language